eWillyo/CzechVoiceAssistent/README.md

 # Requirements

-Except Coqui TTS and TTS libraries (and 'openai' library) installed standard way via 'pip', you need following dependencies:
+Except Coqui's 'tts' and 'stt' libraries (and 'openai' library) installed standard way via 'pip', you need following dependencies:

      pyaudio, webrtcvad, halo, num2words

-Also install 'aplay' audio player from linux repositories (if you don't have it on your system):
+Also you should install 'aplay' audio player from Linux repositories ('alsa-utils' package).. if you don't have it on your system.
+For example (Debian):

      apt-get install alsa-utils

-Note: There can be some problems with 'Numpy's version during TTS instalation due to which script may not works.
-Solution is upgrade numpy and numba after installation of all libraries:
+Note: There can be some problems with Numpy's version during TTS instalation due to which the script may not work.
+Solution is upgrade Numpy and Numba after installation of all libraries:

      pip install --upgrade numpy
      pip install --upgrade numba